How does transactional leadership work?

 When it comes to management, leaders are sometimes stuck at the point of using a suitable leadership style to supervise and keep employees motivated for both short-term and long-term achievement.

-Many experts suggest that transactional leadership can work best in the specific tasks and defined roles in a structured business setting.
+Many experts suggest that transactional leadership can work best in specific tasks and defined roles in a structured business setting.

 If you wonder whether leveraging transactional leadership is your best choice, let's check out more insights in this article.